 A Buck of a Lifetime - 2021 Archery Hunt

-I placed a couple of cameras out in the woods in the summer, not expecting much and primarily hoping to find a doe since I would be hunting in the city and needed to tag a doe before I could start looking for a anything with antlers.
+I placed a couple of cameras out in the woods in the summer, not expecting much and primarily hoping to find a doe since I would be hunting in the city and needed to tag a doe before I could start looking for anything with antlers.
 After pulling my cards for the first time, I was shocked when I started looking through them.
-A couple of fork-horns, a small 8 point, another small 8-point, and then I believe “Oh… My… God…” came out of my mouth as I watched a video that started with nothing in view, then slowly off the left side of the screen a deer walked into view.
+A couple of fork-horns, a small 8-point, another small 8-point, and then I believe “Oh… My… God…” came out of my mouth as I watched a video that started with nothing in view, then slowly off the left side of the screen a deer walked into view.
 This buck had everything a deer hunter could want in a mature buck.
-Heavy, tall, a kicker of the left G2, and the main beams almost wrapped around and touched.
+Heavy, tall, a kicker off the left G2, and the main beams almost wrapped around and touched.
 I had seen a few nice bucks on trail camera before, but nothing like this before.

 On the opening morning of the MN archery season, I geared up with my new First Lite gear, grabbed my new Bowtech Solution SS I had been shooting all summer long, and excitedly headed into the woods on a dark September morning.
 I climbed up in a hang-on stand that I had placed a few weeks earlier.
 The dark walk in was just as familiar as any other year except as I was almost to my stand I saw something reflect off my headlamp just ahead of me.
 A set of eyes glowed in the darkness as my light wasn’t bright enough to even see a silhouette.
 I’ve seen this many times and right away I just figured it was a deer, but it didn’t run off like a deer typically would.
 I backtracked a few yards and took a longer path to my stand.
 After getting set up I could hear something coming towards me, but it was well before first light.
 I could hear something getting closer sniffing through the leaves along the path that I had walked in on.
 I wasn’t able to see what was circling the tree below me but sat tight until it eventually walked off.